-In the 2023 edition, values of other bituminous coal input and output for Autoproducer CHP plants were adjusted due to confidentiality reasons for 2021, 2020 and 2019.
+Changes in ownership resulted in production by Autoproducer CHP plants with Municipal Waste in 2022.
+Values of other bituminous coal input and output for Autoproducer CHP plants were adjusted due to confidentiality reasons for 2022, 2021, 2020 and 2019.

 In 2020 and 2018, electricity output from nuclear decreased due to outages at a number of reactors.